 The durian season typically begins from June to September and peaks in July or August.
 Under normal circumstances, many of us will go to some of the popular durian streets in Singapore during these months in search of the best deals to satisfy our durian cravings.

 But at the time of writing, the season is a few months away and the pandemic has certainly affected our lives including the lives of durian sellers.
 Regardless, we’ve learned to rely on delivery services to get some of our food supplies as well as to satiate our cravings for durian.

-While we can’t all be out and about to snag good durian deals, ordering the King of Fruits online has its perks such as worrying less about the durian ban on public transport and not having to waste time to bargain with durian sellers.
+While we can’t all be out and about to snag good durian deals, buy fresh durian online has its perks such as worrying less about the durian ban on public transport and not having to waste time to bargain with durian sellers.